Creator Of Red Solo Cup, Robert Hulseman, Dies At 84

 The company went on to develop the wax-lined cups used by drive-in movie theaters and fast-food restaurants.

-In the 1970's, Hulseman invented the Red Solo Cup for families to use at picnics but use of the ubiquitous cup took off and it was embraced by all beverage drinkers.
+In the 1970s, Hulseman invented the red Solo Cup for families to use at picnics, but use of the ubiquitous cup took off and it was embraced by all beverage drinkers.

-Paul Hulseman, Robert's son, told The Associated Press that "his father never fully understood how massively popular the large red plastic cup became in pop culture."
+Paul Hulseman, Robert's son, told The Associated Press that his father "never fully understood how massively popular the large red plastic cup became in pop culture."

 The cup is the go-to cup for tailgaters and college keg parties.